alekho77/7d2d-servers/mods/PickupStorageContainers/README.md

 - Compatible with other storage/base building mods
 - Server and single-player compatible
 - No conflicts with vanilla game mechanics
+- Uses standard disassemble mechanics instead of special pickup systems

 ## Notes

-- Only works on storage containers you have access to
+- Containers must be completely empty to recover them
+- Works with any tool that has disassemble capability
+- More realistic than magic "pickup" - you're actually carefully disassembling
-- Requires Land Claim Block ownership in the area
+- No Land Claim Block requirements - works anywhere
-- Containers will retain all their contents when picked up
-- Works the same way as picking up workstations and other placeable items

 ---